Lamb Tagine Recipe

 with dried prunes and apricots

 This Lamb Tagine Recipe can be prepared in advance and heated just before serving.
-This is one of those lamb stew recipes which is ideal if you are after freezer meals as this dish freezes successfully.
+It is really a kind of lamb stew recipe and it is ideal if you are after freezer meals as it freezes beautifully.

-The dried fruits are add towards the end of the cooking process so that they don't disintegrate.
+The dried fruits are added towards the end of the cooking process so that they don't disintegrate.
 You may use lamb shanks or any other stewing cut of lamb, for example, lamb neck.

 Ingredients:1½ lbs / 700g lamb shanks or other stewing cut - about 4 shanks2 medium onions, diced1 teaspoon ground ginger1 teaspoon ground coriander1 teaspoon ground cumin1 teaspoon ground cinnamon1 teaspoon ground tumeric¼ teaspoon cayenne pepper1 cup beef or lamb stock4oz / 125g dried apricots5oz / 150g prunesoil for shallow frying4oz / 125g slivered almonds